-Bluish white, brittle heavy metal or element (Zn).
-The name is derived from zinc (tooth, jag), as zinc solidifies in a jagged shape.
-It occurs relatively frequently in the earth's crust, although not in pure form (solid), but only bound in ores.
-The most important ores for zinc extraction are zinc sulphide ores.
+Bluish-white, brittle heavy metal or trace element (Zn).
+The name is derived from Zinke (tooth, prong), as zinc solidifies in a prong shape.
+It occurs relatively frequently in the earth's crust, but not in pure form (native), but only bound in various ores.
+The most important ores for zinc production are zinc sulphide ores such as sphalerite or wurtzite.
 Zinc is essential for all living organisms and is a component of important enzymes.
-It is very important for the healthy growth of the vine.
-Zinc deficiency occurs particularly in sandy soils.
-Soils with an extremely high phosphorus content are also at risk, as an increased phosphorus supply to the vine can hinder the absorption of zinc.
+The element is of great importance for the healthy growth of the vine.
+Zinc deficiency is particularly prevalent in sandy soils.
+Soils with an extremely high phosphorus content are also at risk, as an increased phosphorus supply to the vine can hinder zinc absorption.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz